-The proposed study is planned to include one major site (Tel Aviv Sourasky Medical Center, TASMC) and two additional sites in Israel: Sheba Medical Center (PI: Dr. David Orion) and Hadassah Medical Center (PI: Prof. Ronen Leker).
+The proposed study is planned to include one major site (TASMC) and two additional sites in Israel: Sheba Medical Center (PI: Dr. David Orion) and Hadassah Medical Center (PI: Prof. Ronen Leker).
 All three sites are professional medical centers that meet the highest standards and regulatory criteria.
-All study investigators have previous experience with investigator driven clinical studies, as well as extensive experience with stroke and dementia neuroimaging.
+All study investigators have previous experience with investigator-driven clinical studies as well as extensive experience with stroke and dementia neuroimaging.
 All have access to the relevant eligible patients.
-On the Neurology Department - Stroke and Internal departments at TASMC about 1500 patients suffering from acute stroke are treated each year, and about 2500 are treated at the stroke and dementia outpatient clinics.
-About 2000 patients suffering from acute stroke are treated each year, and about 3000 are treated at the stroke and dementia outpatient clinics at Sheba Medical Center and Hadassah Medical Center together.
+In the Neurology Department–Stroke and Internal Department at TASMC, about 1500 patients who have experienced an acute stroke are treated each year, and about 2500 are treated at the stroke and dementia outpatient clinics.
+About 2000 patients who have experienced an acute stroke are treated each year and about 3000 are treated at the stroke and dementia outpatient clinics at Sheba Medical Center and Hadassah Medical Center together.
 Thus, we do not anticipate any problem in recruiting the required 110 patients for the study.

 The PIs are Dr. Einor Ben Assayag and Dr. Hen Hallevi.
-Dr. Einor Ben Assayag, with wide experience in clinical trials in the pharmaceutical companies, as well as with investigator driven clinical trials: currently, her team is running the TABASCO (Tel-Aviv Brain Acute Stroke Cohort, http://clinicaltrials.gov/show/NCT01926691), an exclusive prospective study of 575 first-ever stroke patients, all free of dementia at baseline, which were followed for ~8 years.
-Dr. Hen Hallevi, Director of the Neurology Department - Stroke at TASMC, with extensive experience as a local PI in leading FDA-regulated drug trials in stroke patients, will be responsible for ethical considerations and clinical decisions, together with Dr. Jeremy Molad and Dr. Estelle Seyman, both are Senior Vascular Neurologists.
+Dr. Einor Ben Assayag has wide experience with clinical trials in the pharmaceutical companies as well as with investigator-driven clinical trials: currently, her team is running the TABASCO (Tel-Aviv Brain Acute Stroke Cohort, http://clinicaltrials.gov/show/NCT01926691), an exclusive prospective study of 575 first-ever stroke patients, all free of dementia at baseline, who were followed for ~8 years.
+Dr. Hen Hallevi, director of the Neurology Department–Stroke at TASMC, has extensive experience as a local PI in leading FDA-regulated drug trials in stroke patients and will be responsible for ethical considerations and clinical decisions, together with Dr. Jeremy Molad and Dr. Estelle Seyman, both of whom are senior vascular neurologists.

-All participants will undergo comprehensive cognitive and functional tests, advanced structural neuroimaging, collection and analysis of blood and CSF samples; frozen samples will be stored and processed centrally at TASMC.
-The same imaging protocol will be used at all sites and central analysis at TASMC, under the supervision of Prof. Dafna Ben Bashat, Deputy Director and Head of MRI Systems, the Wohl Institute for Advanced Imaging, TASMC; Cognitive evaluations will be performed under the supervision of Dr. Noa Bregman, Head of the Memory Clinic, TASMC, with extensive experience as a local PI in leading FDA-regulated drug trials in patients suffering from all types of dementia; Psychiatric assessments will be performed under the supervision of Dr. Oren Tene, Head of the Psychiatric outpatient Clinic, TASMC;
+All participants will undergo comprehensive cognitive and functional tests, advanced structural neuroimaging and collection and analysis of blood and CSF samples; frozen samples will be stored and processed centrally at TASMC.
+The same imaging protocol will be used at all sites and central analysis at TASMC under the supervision of Prof. Dafna Ben Bashat, Deputy Director and Head of MRI Systems, the Wohl Institute for Advanced Imaging, TASMC.
+Cognitive evaluations will be performed under the supervision of Dr. Noa Bregman, Head of the Memory Clinic, TASMC, with extensive experience as a local PI in leading FDA-regulated drug trials in patients experiencing all types of dementia.
+Psychiatric assessments will be performed under the supervision of Dr. Oren Tene, Head of the Psychiatric outpatient Clinic, TASMC.

-Statistical and interim analyses will be conducted by Gil Harari, PhD., MediStat Ltd., Israel; Clinical operations oversight, site monitoring, management and medical monitoring will be provided by Clinical Trials Network Services (CTNS), directed by Prof. David Zeltser.
-An external consultor is Dr. Eyal Schwartzberg, former chief pharmacist and Head of the Pharmaceutical and Enforcement Divisions in Israel's Ministry of Health.
+Statistical and interim analyses will be conducted by Gil Harari, PhD, MediStat Ltd., Israel.
+Clinical operations oversight, site monitoring, management and medical monitoring will be provided by Clinical Trials Network Services (CTNS), directed by Prof. David Zeltser.
+An external consultor is Dr. Eyal Schwartzberg, former chief pharmacist and Head of the Pharmaceutical and Enforcement Divisions in Israel’s Ministry of Health.

-Facilities available for the study performance:
+Facilities available for the study performance

-Human resources - The trial team provides the infra structure for clinical trials in post-stroke and mild cognitive impairment (MCI) patients: a very skilled study team, all are multilingual GCP trained investigators, including vascular neurologists, cognitive neurologists (memory clinic), a psychiatrist, research coordinators, PhD student, post-doc student, laboratory technician, study nurse.
+Human resources—the trial team provides the infra structure for clinical trials in post-stroke and mild cognitive impairment (MCI) patients.
+A very skilled study team, all are multilingual GCP trained investigators, including vascular neurologists, cognitive neurologists (memory clinic), a psychiatrist, research coordinators, a PhD student, a post-doc student, a laboratory technician and a study nurse.

-Doppler laboratory - equipped with the relevant facilities for carotid Doppler measurements and software for measuring carotid intimal medial thickness (IMT).
+Doppler laboratory equipped with the relevant facilities for carotid Doppler measurements and software for measuring carotid IMT.